cabbruzzese/hrpg/README.md

 ### Tome Alt Fire
 Experiment and enjoy.

+## New Monsters

+Most monsters respawn as wandering monsters.
+(Randomly between a few minutes and 20 minutes).
+Respawning monsters have a chance to come back stronger.
+As players level, the monsters they kill have a higher chance of respawning as special monsters.

+There are 4 monster types, and many of them can combine to make even stronger mini-bosses.
+As the spawn chance increases, so does the chance they will combine.
+The higher level, the more challenging monsters that respawn.

+### Brute
+Bigger and tougher with more health.

+### Spectre
+A vengful spirit that packs a stronger punch.

+### Miniboss
+A beefed up monster made of one of 3 elements.

+#### Stone
+Hard as stone, really hard to kill.

+#### Poison
+Leaves a sting with ranged attacks.

+#### Ice
+Dodging their shots may still leave you with a cold reception.

+### Runt
+Weee!!!!

 # Contributing

 This mod is entirely just putzing around with ZScript while trying to make a better COOP experience for local LAN play.
 If you have any suggestions, drop a line on the [ZDOOM forums thread](https://forum.zdoom.org/viewtopic.php?f=43&t=72263).